yu4u/age-gender-estimation/README.md

 python demo.py
 ```

-The pretrained model for TensorFlow backend will be automatically downloaded to the `pretrained_models` directory.
+The trained model will be automatically downloaded to the `pretrained_models` directory.

 ### Create training data from the IMDB-WIKI dataset
 First, download the dataset.